 Origins: The Baptist was born and raised in Bronzeville as the 20th child of the late family patriarch, Dr. James Benton Stovall, (who was born in 1924 and a traveling pastor and Christian apologist, during the Great Migration) and Mother Patricia Ann a transatlantic Missionary.
 Sir was also raised in a highly impoverished neighborhood in Cook County.
 He attended Columbia College in 2012 before dropping out the same day he started.

 But when did the Sir accept his higher calling to become a market wizard of the Black church culture?
-He once told a reporter that his enlightenment to christianity was due to a majuanna experience, and that his debut release Saint or Sinner was a blueprint to the Christian believer’s renaissance.
+He once told a reporter that his enlightenment to christianity was due to a majuanna experience, and that his debut release Saint or Sinner was a blueprint to the urban Christian believer’s.
+Praised by Jay Z, Stevie Wonder,

 This cultural leader has been recognized by Forbes, CNN, People, NPR, ABC News Radio, PBS, Red Bull, Yahoo, Essence Magazine, LA Weekly and many more.